bost-ty/bird-suite/README.md

 The Twitch API is pretty fragmented.
 Libraries aren't really doing what they used to do.

+Bird Suite is a frontend-only, vanilla JavaScript utility for gathering basic Twitch analytics.

 ## Endpoints one might need

 1. Get Users (app access token OR user access token) -> get a user ID from a login name/display name.